jakkra/AlgoDat-labs-C/README.md

 Min-Cut about 10 times faster than in Java.

 Min-Spanning-Tree about 13 times faster than in java, parsing 30 times faster.

+(Not very scientific, but a rough estimate without counting on some factors)